greenm01/ec4x/docs/ec4x_specs.md

 Scouts (SC) are small drones outfitted with advanced sensors that assist with electronic warfare and information gathering.
 They are masters of Electronic Intelligence (ELI).

-Scouts are able to counter Raiders (Refer to Section 2.4.3) and other unfriendly spy Scouts.
+Scouts are able to counter Raiders (Refer to Section 2.4.3) and rival spy Scouts.
 Multiple Scouts assigned to the same fleet operate as a mesh network, and their ELI capability is merged and strengthened.

-Scouts maintain an element of stealth when performing solo missions for information gathering (spy) purposes in rival solar systems.
+Scouts maintain an element of stealth when performing solo missions for information gathering (spy) purposes.
 Scouts are *not* equipped with cloaking tech.
 They can only hide by themselves and no other ships.

-For every turn that a spy Scout operates in enemy territory occupied by rival fleets, the rival will roll on the Spy Detection Table below (for each fleet) to determine if the spy Scout is detected.
+For every turn that a spy Scout operates in unfriendly system occupied by rival ELI, the rival will roll on the Spy Detection Table below (for each fleet) to determine if the spy Scout is detected.
 If the Scout is detected, it is destroyed.
-Rival fleets must contain at least one Scout to detect.
+Rival fleets must contain at least one Scout or Starbase to detect.

 Detection Roll Process:

-1. Identify the ELI for the defending player's fleet along the top row.
+1. Identify the ELI for the defending player along the top row.
 2. Find the rival Spy Scout's ELI in the first column.
 3. Roll a 1D20 and add the calculated modifier (explained below).
 4. If the total is greater than the number indexed, the spy is detected and destroyed.